 297 Chelsea St.

-Oliveira’s Steak House is a must for meat lovers.
-Known best for its Brazilian churrasco (barbeque), the restaurant offers a variety of skewered meats, including pork sirloin, sausage, sirloin steak, chicken, and more, seasoned with traditional Brazilian spices and sea salt and slow roasted or grilled over an open flame.
-Patrons can either pay a fixed price for an all-you-can-eat buffet, or weigh their plates and pay by the ounce.
-The selection of meats and sides is fresh and changes every day.
-Oliveira’s also makes fresh orange, passion fruit, and cashew juices, in addition to many beautiful and authentic Brazilian desserts.
+Oliveira’s is a must for meat lovers.
+Best known for its Brazilian churrasco (barbecue), it also has a variety of skewered meats, among them pork sausage, sausage, sirloin steak, and chicken, seasoned with traditional Brazilian spices and sea salt and slow roasted or grilled over an open flame.
+Diners can pay a fixed price for an all-you-can-eat buffet or pay by the pound.
+The meats and sides are fresh and selections change every day.
+Oliveira’s also makes authentic Brazilian desserts, such as flan, arroz doce (rice pudding), and tres leches cake.

 Rincon Limeño Restaurant

 This authentic Peruvian restaurant serves breakfast, tapas, soups, seafood, and many traditional plates.
 Try the seco de cabrito (Peruvian-style lamb stew), arroz con pollo (rice with chicken), or plato montañero (grilled steak with rice, beans, fried pork, egg, plantains, and salad).
 It has a warm and cozy atmosphere and an authentic Peruvian décor, with a large painting of Machu Picchu.
 Rincon Limeño recently opened a second location in Revere.

 752 Bennington St.